Webster's Unabridged Dictionary - Letter P - Page 153

 Pylon (n.)
 A tower, commonly of steelwork, for supporting either end of a wire, as for a telegraph line, over a long span.

 Pylon (n.)
-(Aeronautics) A post, tower, or the like, as on an aerodrome, or flying ground, serving to bound or mark a prescribed course of flight.
+(Aeronautics) (a) Formerly, a starting derrick (the use of which is now abandoned) for an aeroplane. (b) A post, tower, or the like, as on an aerodrome, or flying ground, serving to bound or mark a prescribed course of flight.

 Pylon (n.)
 A tower for guiding pilots or marking the turning point in a race.